berdyshevol/ush/README.md

 It is written in C for MacOs.

 ## This shell implements:
-1. execution of external commands (bin files)
+1. execution of external commands (bin files),
-2. execution of builtins
+2. execution of builtins,
 3. meta-circular interpreter,
 4. interpretation of complex grammar of input line including command separator ( ; ), logic operators ( && || ), pipeline ( | ), command substitution, redirections,
 5. expansions of tilda (~),